rtm516/GeyserMC-wiki/Floodgate.md

 In the Geyser config.yml, set `auth-type` to `floodgate`, and restart Geyser.
 Bedrock clients should now be able to join your Java Edition server without a Java Edition account :D.

 ## Known Issues/Caveats

+## Skins
 Due to how Minecraft: Java Edition handles skins, all Bedrock players will appear as Steve or Alex to other Java players.

+## Access token can not be null or empty
+This may be because you forgot to set the auth-type in the config to `floodgate`.
+If that isn't it, check to make sure your config contains the line `floodgate-key-file: public-key.pem`.
+If not, just copy that in directly.